aympere8/Qship/README.md

-# Qship

-Qship is a simple web app to keep track of employees as well as trucks with their routes. visitors simply can view the truck records.

 # Spring boot
 Spring Boot is a project that is built on the top of the Spring Framework.
 It provides an easier and faster way to set up, configure, and run both simple and web-based applications.